-Figure 6.
-The experimental results by the proposed method. (a) Relative Positions between Kinect and Three Cameras. (b), (c), (d) Estimated sensor position in different view points.
+Figure 6: The experimental results by the proposed method. (a) Relative positions between Kinect and three cameras. (b), (c), (d) Estimated sensors' position in different views.

 To validate the correctness of calibration results, we conduct a coordinate transformation experiment, which maps the color image to 3D point clouds obtained by Kinect depth sensor.
 Figure 7 shows the captured color images by the middle Kinect sensor and middle camera sensor.
 The 3D mapping result of Kinect color and depth is shown in Figure 8.
 The coordinate transformation results are shown Figure 9 where the data captured by middle camera is mapped to the data captured by the middle Kinect.